akweb69/lingo-bingo/README.md

 ---

+### DevDependencies Used

+- **Tailwind CSS**: To help with utility-first design.
+- **PostCSS**: Used for processing Tailwind CSS.
+- **Autoprefixer**: Ensures compatibility with multiple browsers by adding necessary vendor prefixes to CSS.
+- **react-scripts**: Scripts for development, building, and testing the app.

+---

 ### How to Run the Project Locally

 To run the **Lingo Bingo** project on your local machine, follow these steps: